vsunkara23/Aeries-TimeTracker/README.md

 # AeriesTimeTrackerProject

- Built mobile application based on Java using android studio to allow Aeries Hyderabad Office to monitor employees and their performance conveniently by phone.
+ Implemented mobile application based on Java using android studio to allow Aeries Hyderabad Office to monitor employees and their performance conveniently by phone.